 Greg Dean’s model of the three performance roles, points of view (POVs), used in stand-up comedy storytelling: Narrator POV, Self POV, and Character POV.
 When performing, comedians are always in at least one of these POVs.
+"If you want to understand joke structure when telling stories, read Anatomy of Funny Storytelling."
 See Character POV, Narrator POV, Self POV, and storytelling joke structure.

 Based on a piece of communication, Setup or Punchline, the mental means in which people compile information to fill in ambiguous or incomplete information to build a scenario in their minds until they believe they know what that piece of communication means.
 See 1st Story, 2nd Story.